Gene-Weaver/VoucherVision/README.md

 ## **UPDATES**

+Feb.
+20, 2025
+- The recommended workflow is now the following:
+    - OCR: Gemini 2.0 Flash
+    - LLM: Gemini 2.0 Flash
+    - Prompt: SLTPvM_default.yaml
+- What are we working on right now?
+    - A simple API.
+You upload an image, you get the JSON or CSV.
+    - Docker containerization.
+Thanks Megi!
+    - Stress-testing and stability testing: MICH herbarium has processed ~50,000 images so far
+    - Testing the VV Editor in the MICH workflow
+    - Adding extremely cool auto-correction tools to fix transcription error based on already transcribed specimens
+- We are narrowing in on a couple workflows that should work for most institutions, this repo will transition to my dev environment and a new branch will be used for deployment.
+- Make sure that you do not install PyTorch 2.6+ becasue it currently breaks the LeafMachine2 YOLO model that we use to identify text.

 December 4, 2024
 - This update will require you to delete your `expense_report.csv` file, allowing VoucherVision to create a new one.
 The headers were updated, so new runs will not be able to merge with existing data.
 You can make a copy of the file for your records and then delete `./VoucherVision/expense_report/expense_report.csv`
 - I am transitioning away from Langchain, calls to LLM_XXXXX.py files will undergo changes